 Apples play a symbolic role in The VVitch, appearing several times.
 Do you dare to give into the temptation of the forbidden fruit?
 I hear they are key to living deliciously, by the way of pies, tarts, struedal and more.
 They may even keep the doctor away, you know, if you’re immortal.
 All it takes is signing away your soul.
 Who needs that?

 Cake – [REC]3: Genesis

-Everyone loves cake (unless your diabetic, I guess) and what could be better that a multi-tiered wedding cake!
-Enough for hundreds of people and sliced with a sword, who doesnt love food and a show!
+Everyone loves cake (unless you’re diabetic, I guess), and what could be better than a multi-tiered wedding cake?
+Enough for hundreds of people and sliced with a sword, who doesn’t love food and a show?

 Doughnuts – The Flu

 Doughnuts combined with a fresh cup of coffee is one of the best ways to catch up with an old friend and talk about the good ol’ times.

 Throughout the history of horror cinema, love has found a way of permeating through even the most hardcore, violent, or gory flicks.
 Doomed lovers try in vein to save each…